 As substantial investments in lighting infrastructure are being planned and implemented regionally and in municipalities, we continue to gain new, groundbreaking knowledge about lighting, its effects on people, and the technological possibilities of creating beneficial lighting solutions.

-Lighting Metropolis is the first decisive step in realizing a vision for Greater Copenhagen as the world’s leading Living Lab for smart urban lighting.
-The aim is to strengthen the significant role lighting can play in supporting safety, accessibility, identity, health, and education for people in cities.
+With Lighting Metropolis, Greater Copenhagen has taken the first decisive step in realizing a vision to become the world’s leading Living Lab for smart urban lighting, with the aim of strengthening the significant role lighting can play in supporting safety, accessibility, identity, health and education for people in cities.

 Spotlighting Greater Copenhagen